jewel/clearskies/protocol/core.md

 Long-lived access codes are shared with other peers so that the originating peer does not need to stay online.

-Access codes should only be given to peers with the same security level.
+Access codes should only be given to peers with the same or higher security level as the level the code grants.
+For example, a read-only code created on a read-write peer should spread to all read-write peers, and all read-only peers.
+A read-only code created on a read-only peer should also spread to all read-only and read-write peers.
+A read-write code can only be created on a read-write peer and spread to other read-write peers.

 Since access codes are short and created rarely, all known access codes are sent when the connection is first opened.